vas0090/garden_RAG/README.md

 ## User Guide:
 What you will need:
 - An API Key from QDrant: Create a QDrant account: https://qdrant.tech/ and make a cluster --> you can call it cloud-based or using your local with docker, but we used cloud-based.
-- Go to your AWS website, and set up an EC2 instance - we used a t2.large with x CPUs and xGiB Memory, and added an additional 50GB of memory.
+- Go to your AWS website, and set up an EC2 instance (AMI chosen was the AWS Linux Default)- we used a c6a.2xlarge with 8 CPUs and 16 GiB Memory, and added an additional 50GB of memory.
 - Create a .env file with your API Key in this format: do not push the .env file to GitHub.
   ```
   QDRANT_URL = "https://yourqdranturlhere.gcp.cloud.qdrant.io"